Skip to content Skip to footer

 Attached ADU Services in Union City

-Union City consists of a combination of developed residential areas around Decoto Road, Hillyside houses around the foothills of the East Bay, and suburban developments with gradual development.
+Union City consists of a combination of developed residential areas around Decoto Road, near the Union City Sports Center, Hillyside houses around the foothills of the East Bay within walking distance of Dry Creek Pioneer Regional Park, and suburban developments with gradual development.
 The climate of the area consists of warm dry summers with strong afternoon sunlight, cooler winter evenings and seasonal raining that have the capability of bringing moistness to old buildings.
 These require certain requirements on attached ADU construction, especially in the area of heat resistance, continuity of insulation, and prevention of humidity where interconnection of new living space to the main home takes place.

 ADUs in Union City should be able to endure long periods of summer heat, changes in temperatures and water brought by the rainy season.
 The use of heat-resistant materials, controlled airflow and good moisture barriers is necessary to avoid condensation, loss of energy and structural decay in the long run.
 The principles are used in the construction, to render attached living spaces that are comfortable, efficient, and structurally reliable.